 Where college learners are working with employers or external trainers, for example on apprenticeships, traineeships, work experience placements, use of visiting speakers or during college visits, the College has a responsibility to ensure safeguarding policies and procedures are in place.
 In the case of apprenticeships, traineeships or work experience placements, this will involve the assessor, work placement officer or employability team conducting an assessment of the placement which will include a check on their safeguarding policy and procedures.
-Placement employers will be provided with information about college safeguarding teams including contact details.
+Placement employers will be provided with information about the college Student Experience and Wellbeing team including contact details.
 Virtual Work Experience placements should be sourced and offered through 'reputable' organisations, with learners made aware of how to report online safeguarding concerns.